 This course is an introduction to optical network design and planning for backbone, regional, and metro-core networks.
 A fundamental aspect of any optical network design is selecting the proper network equipment to maximize scalability and configurability, while minimizing cost.
-The course will discuss the role of network elements, especially ROADMs (including ‘drop-and-waste’ ROADMs) and address the benefits of equipment features such as colorless, directionless, contentionless, and gridless.
+The course will discuss the role of network elements, especially ROADMs, and address the benefits of equipment features such as colorless, directionless, contentionless, and gridless.

 Routing and wavelength assignment (RWA) play an important role in the efficiency of ROADM-based networks.
 The course will cover RWA principles, including a discussion of some of the most relevant algorithms.
 This includes topics such as routing for cloud-computing applications and protection.
 The role of regeneration and optical reach in network design will be discussed.
 Modeling for real-time vs. long-term network planning will also be covered.

 The course will address current areas of research in optical networking, including: elastic optical networks (EONs), Software Defined Networking (SDN), open and disaggregated optical networks, low-margin optical networks, cognitive optical networks, and space division multiplexing (SDM).